 What was challenging about bringing the script of Iitandu to life?

 As a writer, you can create the most unfathomable situation and orchestrate through the words, but once it’s down to bringing it into actuality, it may not go down as you wish.
 Space, location, costumes, parameters were all factors I never thought of while writing.
 Finding the right location was challenging, especially since I didn’t know the great ‘hidden’ locations Namibia has to offer.
 Seeing that this is a period piece, finding the materials, set items, costumes to create this world was tough.
 Where can you find the perfect dystopian shelter, that has enough grit, yet not too old in terms of style?
 Who can create costumes that will transport the viewer to then?
 Where can one buy futuristic enough items that add to the storyline and flair of the film?
-How can one imply enough so that the audience understands – will they get that it is in the future?
 Does it give enough information?
 These questions haunted me as the only tell-tale to point towards the period was the set/costume/props that would give wind of that without having to make it so obvious.
 Also, how can you bring the viewer on this journey?
 How would you shoot it?
-Never ending questions I was plagued with… too many questions.
-It all seemed over ambitious…Despite the never-ending plaguing questions, having the right people, the right team to bring your vision to life was all that was needed.
+Never-ending questions I was plagued with… too many questions.
+It all seemed over-ambitious…Despite the never-ending plaguing questions, having the right people, the right team to bring your vision to life was all that was needed.